MCP HubMCP Hub

 What's New in MCPSharp

-• Semantic Kernel Support: Add tools with Semantic Kernel's KernelFunctionAttribute
+• Semantic Kernel Support: Add tools using Semantic Kernel's KernelFunctionAttribute

-• Dynamic Tool Registration: Register tools dynamically with custom logic
+• Dynamic Tool Registration: Register tools on-the-fly with custom implementation logic

-• Better Error Handling: Enhanced error management with detailed stack traces
+• Better Error Handling: Improved error handling with detailed stack traces

 When to Use MCPSharp

-• Create tools for AI assistants like Claude Desktop
+• Create tools that AI assistants like Anthropic's Claude Desktop can use

 • Build MCP-compliant APIs without dealing with protocol details